-There are four World Heritage Sites in Java, Indonesia.
-These UNESCO sites have some fantastic variety, including Hindu temples, Buddhist shrines, astonishing natural wonders, and an intruiging glimpse into human pre-history.
+There are four UNESCO World Heritage Sites in Java, Indonesia.
+These amazing historic monuments in Java have some fantastic variety, including Hindu temples, Buddhist shrines, astonishing natural wonders, and an intruiging glimpse into human pre-history.
 Let’s get started!

 The complex itself consists of nine ascending platforms in a stepped square pyramid shape, each side roughly 120 metres long.
 The lower six platforms are square shaped, while the upper three platforms are circular.
 There’s also a large stupa directly in the centre at the top.
 Viewed from above, the temple is laid out in the shape of a Buddhist mandala representing the Buddhist cosmology.
 It’s still an active Buddhist shrine, where pilgrims walk clockwise around the nine platforms, symbolically ascending towards Nirvana.